CI Operator

 Referencing Images

-used in a test workflow are stored as ImageStreamTags
+As ci-operator is OpenShift-native, all images used in a test workflow are stored as ImageStreamTags.
+The following

-ImageStreams will exist in the Namespace
+ImageStreams will exist in the Namespace executing a test workflow:

 ImageStream | Description |

-pipeline | Input images described with base_images and build_root , images holding built artifacts (such as src or bin ), output images as defined in images , and several internal images used by ci-operator . |
+pipeline | Input images described with base_images and build_root, images holding built artifacts (such as src or bin), output images as defined in images, and several internal images used by ci-operator. |

 release | Tags of this ImageStreams hold OpenShift release payload images for installing and upgrading ephemeral OpenShift clusters for testing; a tag will be present for every named release configured in releases. |

-stable-<name> | Images composing the release:name release payload, present when <name> is configured in releases . |
+stable-<name> | Images composing the release:name release payload, present when <name> is configured in releases. |

 stable | Same as above, but for the release:latest release payload.
 Appropriate tags are overridden using the container images built during the test. |

-is a namespace shared between the
+Note that the pipeline ImageStream is a namespace shared between the

-itself.
+configuration and ci-operator itself.
 Name conflicts can occur if the

 configuration uses reserved or duplicated names.
 Static validation is performed